Shippable/docs/sources/deploy/deploy-mvp-1.md

 **Resources**

-* `orchestration_platform` is a resource of type [cluster](/platform/workflow/resource/cluster/) that represents the orchestration platform where the application is deployed to.
+* `op_cluster` is a resource of type [cluster](/platform/workflow/resource/cluster/) that represents the orchestration platform where the application is deployed to.
 * `app_image` is a resource of type [image](/platform/workflow/resource/image/) that represents the docker image of the application.
 * `app_options` is a resource of type [dockerOptions](/platform/workflow/resource/dockeroptions/#dockeroptions)
 that represents the docker options of the application.